 Most of the time, when learning guitar, you will likely refer to the string by its number.
 The number names are just faster to pick up on.
 They are also more useful if you are learning Tablature.
 I would encourage you to put just as much emphasis on the letter names as well, especially if you intend to learn music notation at any time.

-After learning the guitar string names, the next step is to learn the notes all over the fingerboard.
+After learning the guitar string names, you can move on to the first position notes.
 Check out Guitar Notes in First Position – The Best Quick Guide.
-Another very useful skill is to learn how to build the major scale.
+Another useful skill is knowing how to build the major scale.
 I hope this article helps you increase your understanding of guitar string names.
-Many people learn these basics of the guitar faster through a structured method book.
+Many people learn these guitar basics faster through a structured method book.

 Younger students may find “Guitar Method” book 1 by Hal Leonard the most helpful.
 If you are looking for a college-level method book “Mastering The Guitar” by Mel Bay is among the best.
-For helpful tips on how to make your guitar practice more productive, check out this blog post.
+I give tips for making your guitar practice more productive in this blog post.
 Bookmark this page for easy future reference.
 And don’t forget to share this article or leave a comment.
 I can’t wait to hear from you!